willnorris/willnorris.com-wordpress/public/wordpress-content/plugins/wp-super-cache/readme.txt

 == How to uninstall WP Super Cache ==

-Edit the file uninstall.php in your plugins/wp-super-cache/ directory and set UNINSTALL_WPSUPERCACHE to a non blank value.

-	`define( 'UNINSTALL_WPSUPERCACHE', '1' );`

-Open your browser and load wp-content/plugins/wp-super-cache/uninstall.php directly.
+Copy uninstall.php from where you have WP Super Cache installed to where your site is installed.
+The file wp-load.php is in this directory.
+Open your browser and load uninstall.php directly.
-You must be logged in, and you must confirm the action.
-If you do not delete the plugin immediately, after the script runs, please comment out the define() above to stop someone else running it.
+You must be logged in to uninstall the plugin and there's one final step after the script runs.
+You have to remove the WP_CACHE define from your wp-config.php.
+After runing the script please delete it as it's not safe to leaving unused code around.

 To manually uninstall: